wftech/nginx-ingress-error-backend/README.md

 # Error backend for nginx ingress

-Warning: This repository is Work In Progress.
+**Warning:** This repository is _Proof Of Concept_.

-This is error backend for [Nginx ingress Controller][the-ingress].
+This is default backend for [Nginx ingress Controller][the-ingress].
 It is based on the [example error backend][original] with predefined error pages and Go templating.
+We have fixed some errors and added few new ones.

-We used [haproxy error pages][error-pages] from [Jonatahan Rosewood][jonathan] as a base for the error messages.
+We used [haproxy error pages][error-pages] from [Jonathan Rosewood][jonathan] as a base for the error messages.
+Thank you.

 # How to build and test